-But it is difficult to help customers who are not receptive.
+However it is difficult to help customers who are not receptive.

 What should you say to customers who express unhappiness or anger?

-While such situations are quite sensitive to handle, using well designed chat scripts for different scenarios can help to deal with all kinds of customers.
+While such situations are quite sensitive to handle, using well-designed chat scripts for different scenarios can help to deal with all kinds of customers.
 The consistent response helps to resolve the customer issues and settle him down to normal.

 - Learn about your customer experience with your products and services.
 Listen to them and identify their needs.

 - Train your customer support employees with soft skills – handling customers with patience, politeness, and pleasingly.